lancepants/notes/interview.rst

     __TASK_STOPPED - sigstop, sigtstp, sigttin, or sigttou received, or any signal received while being debugged

-**Context Switch**: The process of storing execution state of a process or thread so that execution can be resumed from the same point at a later time.
+**Context Switch**: Switch from one runnable task to another.
+Store execution state of a task so that execution can be resumed from the same point at a later time (switch_mm(), switch_to()).
     High cost context switching may include: swapping tasks which do not share memory, dirtying/filling cpu cache for original process once it's swapped back in.
 Or, swapping tasks which do share memory, but new task ends up on a different processor core, such that it doesn't have access to the same cache memory without a NUMA hop, or a trip to main memory

-**SIGNALS** : Signals are software interrupts.
-Kill sends a SIGTERM by default.
-The kernel delivers signals to target processes or process groups on behalf of an originating process, or on behalf of itself.
-If the originating process has the permissions to send a signal to another, the kernel forwards it on.

-Note that processes can ignore, block, or catch all signals *except SIGSTOP and SIGKILL*.
-If a process catches a signal, it means that *it includes code that will take appropriate action when the signal is received*.
-If the signal is not caught, the kernel will take the appropriate action for the signal.
+**SIGNALS** : software interrupts.
+Kill sends SIGTERM default.
+- Process send signal via syscall (raise, kill, killpg...).
+Permissions checked.
+Signal written to target task_struct
+- Signals checked upon task re-entry to userspace. do_signal() ran until all signals clear
+- do_signal uses actions table (has default actions per signal)
+- proc can set actions, and pointer to its own signal handler func, via sigaction()

+*SIGSTOP and SIGKILL* cannot be blocked.

 * SIGHUP hangup.
 Send this to a terminal and it will likely log you out.
 Other applications may instead use this signal as an indication to reload their configuration without terminating themselves.
 * SIGINT is sent when you ctrl-c something.
 It is intended to provide a mechanism for an orderly, graceful shutdown of the foreground process.
 Interactive shells (mysql, other) may take it to mean "terminate current query" rather than the whole process.